harshsingh32/React-JS-Movie-Search/README.md

-## Movie Search Application using React JS
+## Movie Search App

-This is a web application that allows users to search and filter movies they want from the MovieDB API.
+This is a web application that allows users to search and filter movies they want from the Imdb API.

 It is built using React JS, HTML5, CSS3.
 The application is responsive and can be viewed on mobile and desktop device.

 [🔗Project](https://cinemy.vercel.app/)